Car amplifiers FAQ

 A: No, you cannot bridge a mono amp because there is nothing to "bridge."
 Bridging means combining two amp channels together into one, in order to get more power.
 If you only have one channel, there's nothing to combine it with.

-Q: I'd like to add an amplifier to my factory car radio.
+Q: I'd like to add an amplifier to my car's factory radio.
 What are my options?

 If you're just adding a subwoofer and subwoofer amp to a factory system, you tap into the factory speaker wiring, either behind the radio or from the rear speakers, and use that speaker-level signal for your amp's input.
 Mono subwoofer amplifiers take two inputs, left and right, and combine them internally to form the monaural signal used for subwoofers.
 For these and most other kinds of connections check out Posi-Products wire connectors — they make quick, easy, and reliable electrical connections with no crimping, soldering, or messy tape.